 Of course, the appearance of Sirius does not actually affect seasonal weather here on Earth, but its appearance during the hottest part of summer ensures that the lore surrounding the star lives on today!

 When Are the Dog Days of Summer?

-Sirius is the brightest star in the sky, if you don’t count the Sun.
+Sirius is the brightest star in the sky, if you don’t count our own Sun.
 Under the right conditions, it can even be seen with the naked eye during the day.
 Sirius is one star in a group of stars that form the constellation Canis Major, meaning “Greater Dog.”
-It’s no surprise, then, that the nickname of this big, bold star is Dog Star.
-Learn how to find the Dog Star in the night sky.
+It’s no surprise, then, that the nickname of this big, bold star became ”the Dog Star.”

 In ancient Egypt, the Nile River flooded each year, usually beginning in late June.
 The people welcomed this event, called the Inundation, because the floodwaters brought rich soil needed to grow crops in what was otherwise a desert.

-No one in Egypt knew exactly when the flooding would start, but they noticed a coincidence that gave them a clue: The water began to rise on the days when Sirius began to rise before the Sun.
-They called Sirius SOTHIS.
-SOTHIS and the Inundation became so important to the Egyptians’ survival that they began their new year with the new Moon that followed the star’s first appearance on the eastern horizon.
+No one in Egypt knew exactly when the flooding would start, but they noticed a coincidence that gave them a clue: The water began to rise on the days when Sirius (known to them as Sothis) began to rise before the Sun.
+Sothis and the Inundation became so important to the Egyptians’ survival that they began their new year with the new Moon that followed the star’s first appearance on the eastern horizon.

 Dog Days of Summer Folklore